 The more you spend time riding, the more likely your children will want to come with you.
 Read below to find out the proper safety precautions to take when riding with children in Ontario.

-Children Passenger Safety Tips
+Children's Passenger Safety Tips

 One of the most important ways to ensure your children’s safety when they’re a passenger is to ensure they are wearing the proper gear.
 Your children will need a proper helmet which should be full coverage with a chin bar and hard foam in the shell.
-You want the helmet to fit snug, so it stays put.
+You want the helmet to fit snugly, so it stays put.
 It’s important to continue to get your children fitted for the proper size helmet as they continue to grow.
 They should also have other gear to keep them safe while you’re riding like a jacket, boots, and knee guards.

-The positioning of your children is very important when it comes to safety and they should not be placed in front of you when you are riding.
+The positioning of your children is critical when it comes to safety and they should not be placed in front of you when you are riding.
 Your children may not be able to hold on to you for as long as you believe they can so the best way to keep them safe as you’re riding is to secure them to you using a belt.

 Know the Laws